aba-sah/aba-sah.github.io/ebri_dbn/index.md

 A ___vision demonstrator___ is a medium-fidelity, visualisation-based prototype used to demonstrate ___proof of concept___.
 Hosting the [vision demonstrator](../ebri_dashboard.html) this project online allowed me to continue to collaborate with EBRI and Aston Business School beyond the month I worked on site.
 Because we were still iterating between requirements analysis and design interactivity was key to exploring different relationships within the network, and how these changed based on which KPI(s) we were defining and/or assessing.

-Multiple options exist for creating an interactive website; the decision on what fits a specific case is based on curent skills, time, access to a specific technology (yourself and your client), data and task complexity, among others.
+Multiple options exist for creating an interactive website; the decision on what fits a specific case is based on current skills, time, access to a specific technology (yourself and your client), data and task complexity, among others.
 JavaScript is convenient for quick prototyping client-side; to read in the data ([sample dummy data](../twothreethree/dashboard/data/ebri/dummy_network.json)) we were working with I made use of PHP.
 I chose [D3](http://d3js.org) because it allowed me to reuse previous work and continue to learn to use the library for visual data exploration.

 {::nomarkdown}